goran-milenkovic/vscsvndiffto/README.md

 # SVN DiffTo

-* right click on project in workspace and choose "sVN DiffTo"
+* right click on project in workspace and choose "SVN DiffTo"
 * type svn tag (default ^/trunk)
 * wait to generate